WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Then start Wasabi and load the wallet to synchronize it.

-For watch only wallets, the `Send` tab is disabled.
+For watch only wallets, the `Send` button is disabled.

 ### What does the privacy progress mean?